hkhamvan263/hkhamvan263.github.io/README.md

 ## Coming Soon
 - Link to the Form page
 - Client Update
-- Possibly Creating Other Pages
+- Creation of the JQuery page
-- Possibly Linking to the Other Page
+- Possibly Linking to the JQuery Page